vexparadox/IMenet/README.md

 # IM system
+This is a micro instant messaging system, there's a server and client side.
+Users can have a custom Username and talk to others on the same server.

+Blog post coming soon.

 ## Requirements & Setup
 Requires Enet to be linked, http://enet.bespin.org.
 On Linux and OSX it's a simple make install process.
 The makefiles included will link to a shared library, for Windows this may have to change.